kimocoder/pidcat/README.md

                         The same as --highlight, just ignore case --igrepv IGREPV_WORDS
-                        The same as --grepv, just ignore case --tee FILE_NAME       Besides stdout output, also output the filtered result (after grep/grepv) to the file --tee-original ORIGINAL_FILE_NAME
+                        The same as --grepv, just ignore case --keep-all-fatal      Do not filter any fatal logs from pidcat output.
+This is quite helpful to avoid ignoring information about exceptions, crash stacks and assertion failures --tee FILE_NAME       Besides stdout output, also output the filtered result (after grep/grepv) to the file --tee-original ORIGINAL_FILE_NAME